vincentvdschaft/vincentvdschaft.github.io/_posts/2023-03-28-DAS-beamforming-EN.md

 </p>
 </details>

 The image below shows what happens when you look at different locations $P$ in this way and add up all the signals.
-The dashed lines in the left graphs show which part of the signal is taken to focus on $P$.
-The bar on the right shows the total response.
-The contribution of the different sensors to the height of the bar is always separated by a black line.
-To make it clearer which sensor receives a strong signal, the ellipse and a line to the corresponding element appears when the signal that catches that element becomes stronger.
+The dashed lines in the left graphs show which part of the received signal is used to focus on $P$.
+The bar on the right shows how high the total response is.
+The contribution of the different sensors to the height of the bar is always separated by a line.
+To make it clearer which sensor receives a strong signal, the ellipse and a line to the corresponding element appear when the signal received by that element becomes stronger.
+In the background, you can see the image formed when you let $P$ move over all possible locations and assign the pixel a brightness based on the total response at that location.

 <details open>
     <summary>(Click to collapse)</summary>